 However, in line with German climate targets, the permits for the new LNG terminals will be limited to 31 December 2043.
 Further operation of the terminals beyond this time will be permitted only for carbon-neutral hydrogen and its derivatives (such as ammonia).
 This is intended to ensure the goal of carbon neutrality in Germany can be achieved by 2045 at the latest.

 Brunsbüttel's port is situated near the confluence of the Kiel Canal and the Elbe river.
-Within the next three years, a high-capacity terminal will be built here that will initially process natural gas liquids, followed by green hydrogen for Germany’s energy supply.
+A high-capacity terminal will be built here by 2026/27, that will initially process natural gas liquids, followed by green hydrogen for Germany’s energy supply.
 KfW is participating in a consortium for the construction of the proposed LNG terminal in Brunsbüttel together with the German energy group RWE and the Dutch gas network operator Gasunie.

 The location of the site is nearly ideal for this ambitious project.
 The LNG tankers from export regions such as North America, Australia, North Africa and the Gulf States can be used here at two landing stages (known as jetties).